 2C-B vs. LSD

-2C-B is often compared to LSD because the visual effects between these two drugs are very similar.
-Users experience light-trails, geometric patterns, and objects appear to merge together.
+2C-B is often compared to LSD because the visual effects of these two drugs are very similar.
+Users experience light trails, geometric patterns, and objects that appear to merge together.

 The intensity of the trip is very similar for these two drugs, but 2C-B is generally much more euphoric.
 Some people argue the euphoria induced by 2C-B isn’t “earned.”
 This means you don’t actually have to do anything to feel the euphoria; it’s merely a byproduct of the substance itself.